junewunder/gml-popl24/README.md

 To silently run all paper examples and testcases, run `make test` (or alternatively `tests.sh`).

-What to expect:
+#### Expected behavior

+The code should:
- - runs every file in the `paper-examples` and `testcases` folder
+ - run the GMLμ checker on every file in the `paper-examples` and `testcases` folder
- - for every file, prints `running <file>... success`
+ - for every file, print `running <file>... success`
- - if "success", then the checker passed the test without erroring -- note that this does not indicate correctness of the inferred graph type
+ - if the test prints "success", this means that the checker passed the test without erroring -- note that this does not indicate correctness of the inferred graph type
- - if "failure", the checker encountered an error somewhere during checking
+ - if the test prints "failure", this means that the checker encountered an error somewhere during checking

 ### Output visualizations for paper examples